STIXProject/stixproject.github.io/getting-started/whitepaper/index.md

 ## Feedback
 Community input is necessary for the success of STIX.
-Feedback on this or any of the other STIX work product is welcome and can be sent to stix@mitre.org.
+Feedback on this or any of the other STIX work product is welcome and can be sent to {{ site.contact_email }}.
 Comments, questions, suggestions, and concerns are all appreciated.

 ## Table of Contents